Testimony in Trump rape accuser's trial gets underway

 In her opening statement on Tuesday, Shawn Crowley, one of Carroll's lawyers, told jurors that the evidence made the trial more than a "he said, she said" dispute.

-Tacopina countered that the evidence was not there, and that if jurors in heavily Democratic Manhattan did not like Trump they should express themselves at the ballot box, not in court.
+Trump's lawyer Joe Tacopina countered that the evidence was not there, and that if jurors in heavily Democratic Manhattan did not like Trump, they should express themselves at the ballot box, not in court.

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))